PsychoCod3r/libcsv/README.md

 - CoC.md - the Apolitical Code of Conduct which is used for this project

+- DOC.md - documentation of types and functions

 - TODO.md - list of modifications I want to make to this software in the future

+- Makefile - used for building libcsv

 - csv.h - the main header file - defines all the data types and functions related to CSV tables and CSV files